cassiecapewell/coding-challenges/README.md

 # 👩‍💻 Daily Coding Challenges

-This repository is a collection of my daily coding challenge solutions, as of May 2021.
+This repository is a collection of my daily coding challenge solutions, as of **May 2021**.

 ### 🧐 Why?